meitingi2005/database-independent-study/entries/entry-3.md

 In order to set up the user's table, we need to use iteration in the up method that we created in the Migration file.
 What needs to be interated is up to you such as username, email, passowrd and etc. When a new instance is created, the information will show up in the table.
 But, how do we connect the migration with the class?
 The answer is that the computer will do it if you name the two files correctly.
 The name of the class should always be singular whereas the name of the migration should be pural.
 For example, if the class name is User, then the name of the migration will need to be users.<br><br>

-Below is the code of a migration:
+Below is the code of a users migration:
 ```
 class CreateUsers < ActiveRecord::Migration